ademakov/RNG/README.md

 [Sebastiano Vigna's page](http://xoroshiro.di.unimi.it/).

-In addition to the RNG itself there are two utility classes that produce 64-bit seeds for feeding the RNG.
+In addition to the RNG itself there are two utility classes that produce 64-bit seeds for initializing the RNG.
 One extracts entropy from the system scheduler measuring it with x86 rdtsc instruction.
 The other uses std::random_device from the standard C++ library.